t-vermette/Berkeley-ML-AI-Practical-Application-1/README.md

 - Restaurants under $20 were the most accepted.
 Time of day and income did not seem to impact acceptance rates.
 What I found to have the greatest negative impact of coupon acceptance for restaurants under $20, was when the coupon had a 2 hour expiration, and especially for respondents that were older (above 46 years old) and with higher income.

 ## Action Steps and Recommendations
 - Target customers intentionally for different coupon types based on their visit frequency to certain establishments. (i.e. offer bar coupons to bar customers).
+- Offer bar coupons in evening times to increase likelihood that customer will not have kid passenger, and might be interested in evening entertainment.
-- Eliminate coupons with short expiration windows.
+- Eliminate coupons with short impending expiration windows.
 - Offer less CoffeeHouse coupons, less expensive restaurant coupons, and more cheap restaurant coupons.
+- Offer CoffeeHouse coupons in the morning.
 - Target more younger customers, and more customers in lower income brackets.
+- Consider new categories such as theme parks, kids' entertainment, travel, offer in early afternoon and in non peak school seasons, to people with kids.

 ## Tools Used
 - Jupyter Notebook